 Tonbridge Station was opened in June 1839 as part of the London to Dover line.
 As well linking to Strood, it also forms many other links including Hastings.

-Kent CRP would like to thank Roy Moore and the Kent Photo Archive, David Glasspool from Kentrail, Ian Paterson, Timothy Saunders, David Timothy, Richard Lynsdell, Charlie Foord , Colin Price and Brain Dolan for their permission to use copies of their photos.
+Kent CRP would like to thank Roy Moore and the Kent Photo Archive, David Glasspool from Kentrail, Ian Paterson, Timothy Saunders, David Timothy, Richard Lynsdell, Charlie Foord , Colin Price, Nigel Chatfield and Brian Dolan for their permission to use copies of their photos.
 Thank you to the Snodland Historical Society for providing photos and Andrew Hann for providing information regarding the history of the Medway Valley Line.
 To find out more take a look at his book – The Medway Valley – A Kent Landscape Transformed.

 We would also like to acknowledge Middleton Press for granting us permission to use their photos from their Strood to Paddock Wood book and Maidstone Musuem for allowing us to purchase some historic photos and HMRS and the John Tatchell collection.